lakeraai/chainguard/docs/how-tos/pii-redaction.md

         if len(w):
             print(f"Warning: {w[-1].message}")

-            # the PII classifier provides the identified entities in the payload property
+            # the PII endpoint provides the identified entities in the payload property
             entities = w[-1].message.lakera_guard_response["results"][0]["payload"]["pii"]

             # iterate through the detected PII and redact it